Efficient high-order accurate Fresnel diffraction via areal quadrature and the nonuniform FFT

 \subsubsection{Solution speed}

-Table~\ref{t:star} presents CPU times for the above converged experiments on gridded targets (we omit NSLI times since they are similar to BDWF.)
-We make the following observations: \bi \item For NI2 our proposal is around $70000\times$ faster, and for HG around $2000\times$ faster, than a state-of-the-art edge integral method. \item By reinterpolation of the NI2 profile, and code changes to use a high-order quadrature, BDWF could probably be sped up by a factor of 15.
+Table~\ref{t:star} presents CPU times for the above converged experiments on gridded targets (we omit NSLI times since they are similar to BDWF). \ch{The time to construct the areal quadrature is not included, for two reasons: i) it is never more than half the NUFFT method run-time, and ii) it would be amortized away over runs at multiple wavelengths.} We make the following observations: \bi \item For NI2 our proposal is around $70000\times$ faster, and for HG around $2000\times$ faster, than a state-of-the-art edge integral method. \item By reinterpolation of the NI2 profile, and code changes to use a high-order quadrature, BDWF could probably be sped up by a factor of 15.
 BDWF is found also to gain a factor of about two when multiple $\lambda$ are needed.
 Neither factor impacts the conclusions much. \item Since the number $N$ of areal nodes is smaller than the large number $M$ of targets, the cost of the NUFFT method is almost independent of $N$, hence of the starshade complexity, or $\fr$. \ei